-- 8 If you are installing the Web Engine on a SQL server, the SQL Server Information window appears.
-Type the server name where SQL is running. - 9 After typing the path to the Application Server, you are prompted to select a program folder for the Web Engine program icon.
-Select an existing folder or type a new folder name and click Next. - 10 After selecting a program folder for the Web Engine icon, you are prompted to configure the Web Engine as a service.
-Click Yes to run the Web Engine as a Service; click No to run the Web Engine as an Application.
+- 6. If you are installing the Web Engine on a SQL server, the SQL Server Information window appears.
+Type the server name where SQL is running. - 7.
+After entering the path to the Application Server, you are prompted to select a program folder for the Web Engine program icon.
+Select an existing folder or type a new folder name and then click Next. - 8.
+When you are prompted to configure the Web Engine as a service: - Click Yes to run the Web Engine as a Service. - Click No to run the Web Engine as an Application.